ansys/pyaedt/doc/source/Resources/User_Guide.rst

   :alt: Electronics Desktop Launched

-The same result can be obtained with the following code.
+The same result can be obtained with the following code:

 .. code:: python